 “It’s… it’s the horizon!
 Its… its moving closer…”

 The Conference Centre was swallowed and vanished into nothing.
 It had never existed; never been built by people who had never lived.
 People across the planet disappeared from existence, as all life that did not follow the rules of the original procreative process was extinguished, and all its worldly possessions and alterations taken and undone by the wave.
 Nothing that evolved or flourished as a result of Man remained, and those that relied on Him faded.
 The end of intelligent life as it was.

 The Earth continued to turn, regardless, becoming black with night on one side and light again on the other.
 The polar ice-caps re-hardened.
 Rainforests replenished themselves to full vitality once more.
 Wildlife held back or restricted was instantly set free and flourished.
 The world became as it was before the evolution of Man and all its consequences were undone.

 And far off, beyond the cosmos, an omniscient observer would just perhaps catch the laughter of a solitary being somewhere unseeable, who found humour and delight at the event that had overtaken the Earth.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, James Daniel GilfillanWrite a Review